Einhorn Center for Community Engagement

 Your FWS eligibility can be reduced or cancelled by the Office of Financial Aid at any time based on changes to your financial aid package and/or status at Cornell.

-When you have earned 75% of your FWS award, you will receive an alert notification in WorkDay.
-CWSP also receives this notification and will send you and your supervisor a separate email with your balance.
-Track your hours carefully so you do not exceed your FWS award.
+When you have earned 70% of your FWS award, you will receive an alert notification in WorkDay.

 If your FWS award is depleted, you have the following options:

-• Second: If you are a Tradition Fellow, notify the Tradition office that you have exhausted your federal work study award.
+• If you are a Tradition Fellow, notify the Tradition office that you have exhausted your federal work-study award.
 The Tradition office will notify the CWSP Coordinator with proper documentation.

-• FWS award calculations are based on your financial need; thus, an academic year award does not guarantee a summer award, and vice versa.
+• FWS award calculations are based on your financial need.

-• Academic year work study awards can be earned in one semester or spread across the academic year.
+• Awards can be earned in one semester or spread across the academic year.

-• Students are automatically terminated at the end of the academic year and at the end of the summer employment session.
+• Students are automatically terminated at the end of the academic year.

 How much can be earned?